-International Standard for Testing and Investigations
+International Standard for Testing

-The World Anti-Doping Code International Standard for Testing and Investigations is a mandatory International Standard developed as part of the World Anti-Doping Program.
+The World Anti-Doping Code International Standard for Testing is a mandatory International Standard developed as part of the World Anti-Doping Program.
 It was developed in consultation with Signatories, public authorities, and other relevant stakeholders.

 The International Standard for Testing was first adopted in 2003 and came into effect in January 2004.
-It was subsequently amended six times, the first time effective January 2009; the second time effective January 2011; the third time it was renamed International Standard for Testing and Investigations (ISTI), effective January 2015; the fourth time effective January 2017; the fifth time effective March 2019; the sixth time effective March 2020 and the seventh time effective January 2021, the eighth time effective January 2023.
-This version of the IST (renamed from ISTI) incorporates further revisions approved by the WADA Executive Committee in September and November 2022 on 5 December 2025 and is effective as of 1 January 20232027.
+It was subsequently amended six times, the first time effective January 2009; the second time effective January 2011; the third time it was renamed International Standard for Testing and Investigations (ISTI), effective January 2015; the fourth time effective January 2017; the fifth time effective March 2019; the sixth time effective March 2020, the seventh time effective January 2021, the eighth time effective January 2023.
+This version of the IST (renamed from ISTI) incorporates further revisions approved by the WADA Executive Committee on 5 December 2025 and is effective as of 1 January 2027.